kbridson/rails-demos-and-deets-2021-test/demo-new-github-project.md

 1. Verify that the push was successful by refreshing the Github project page, which should now display the project file structure.

+The project repository is now hosted on GitHub!

 {% include pagination.html prev_page='demo-new-rails-project.md' %}